offa/keygen/README.md

 if( err == KG_ERR_SUCCESS )
 {
-    // Key generated, to something
+    // Key generated, do something
 }
 else
 {